S-YOU/dpdk/README.md

     # gcc Debugging flags for easier development, leave blank for production or use -O3
     # For development set "-g3 -g"
     # For release set     "-O3"
-    		debug_flags="-O3" # release
+    gcc.options.speed="-O3" # release

     # Nim flags
     # For development set ""
     # for release set     "-d:release"
-    		nim_flags="-d:release"
+    -d:release

     #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     # User configurable paths end

     ```

-  3. Allow Easy Access to makeDPDKNim.sh
+  4. Allow Easy Access to makeDPDKNim.sh
-    You can leave `makeDPDKNim.sh` where it is or if you prefer access from anywhere, export it in `~/.bashrc`
+    You can leave `makeDPDKNim.sh` where it is, copy it to your project directory or if you prefer access from anywhere, export it in `~/.bashrc`

     export PATH="~/.nimble/pkgs/dpdk-0.1.0:$PATH"